Tag: fulfilled

 Genesis 13:1–18; Numbers 13:30–14:4; Numbers 14:36–45 (read online ⧉)

-God had made a to Abraham.
+God had made a promise to Abraham.
 As God is the make of the promise, following yesterday’s devotion, it was an oath.
 Abraham’s descendants would flourish in the land that Abraham would walk.

 After many years, Abraham’s descendants had finally arrived to “take” the land.
 The tribes that had flourished with the absence of Abraham’s descendants certainly weren’t going to be willing or eager to just hand the land over.
 As far as they, the current inhabitants, were concerned this was their gods’ land.
 The Israelites were nothing.